defold/defold.github.io/extension-pad/index.md

 ## Creating asset packs

-Creating an asset pack involves using the Android tools `aapt2` and `bundletool` and the JDK tool `jarsigner`.
-All are included in the Defold command line tool `bob.jar` and can be used directly from Bob.
+Creating an asset pack involves using the Android tools `aapt2` and the JDK tool `jarsigner`.
+Both are included in the Defold command line tool `bob.jar` and can be used directly from Bob.
 There are four steps to create one or more asset packs and include them in the application bundle:

 1. Compile assets
 2. Create asset pack